 Watch out for rattlesnakes and be prepared for weather extremes.
 Sunscreen, hat, and plenty of water are musts in this desert environment.
 Bring a headlamp if you want to explore the caves.

 Owl Canyon Campground is $6/night.
-There are pit toilets, fire rings, picnic tables, and water spigots (water isn't always available, though, so be sure to bring some).
-No shade but otherwise a scenic place to camp.
+There are pit toilets, fire rings, picnic tables, shade ramadas, a couple of playgrounds for kids, and water spigots (water isn't always available, though, so be sure to bring some).

 Barstow Fossil Beds